 The Indie Theater Fund is launching this fundraising campaign to provide direct support and emergency relief to independent theaters and artists in response to the COVID-19 pandemic.

 COVID-19 & Freelance Artists provides an an aggregated list of FREE resources, opportunities, and financial relief options available to artists of all disciplines.
 This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
 This includes, but is not limited to, actors, designers, producers, technicians, stage managers, musicians, composers, choreographers, visual artists, filmmakers, craft artists, teaching artists, dancers, writers & playwrights, photographers, etc.

-Creative Capital – provides access to links for online workshops for various relevant subjects such as Coping with COVID: Livestreaming for Artists, and Financial Implications for Creative Individuals and national grants such as the Actors Fund Entertainment Assistance Program, Anonymous Was A Woman Emergency Relief Grant, the Artist Relief Project, the Arts and Culture Leaders of Color Emergency Fund, as well as many others.
+Creative Capital – provides access to links for online workshops for various relevant subjects such as Coping with COVID: Livestreaming for Artists, and Financial Implications for Creative Individuals and national grants such as the Actors Fund Entertainment Assistance Program, the Artist Relief Project, the Arts and Culture Leaders of Color Emergency Fund, as well as many others.